rlhinrichs/wumpus/README.md

 # 🧌 The Wumpus: Agentic AI / Decision Making

 Bayesian Inference and Constraint Satisfaction Programming to guide a free agent using perceptions to search a grid space and perform a task while calculating probabilities of dangers en route
 - wumpus.ipynb
-- knowledge_base.perl
+- knowledge_base.perl  (Prolog for ontology)
-- game_state.json
+- game_state.json  (Python for updating beliefs)
-The Prolog file `knowledge_base.perl` and updating `game_state.json` codes are also included in `wumpus.ipynb` cell blocks.

 ---
 ---